 Just about all events involve or move around libations in some capacity.
 With the holidays or a social occasion, you'll find yourself compelled to attend.
 'Well maybe just one' you think.
 Then one turns into too many.
 As you get caught up with friends or people you haven't seen in a while, things get carried away.
-So what's the fastest way to cure a hangover?
+So what's the fastest and best way to cure a hangover?
 First, it's based on individual circumstances.

 The ability to recover quickly depends on many factors.
 We all have different diets and lifestyles.
 Age, weight, gender, genetics, and whether you ate before all determine the severity of symptoms.
 As we age, body chemistry changes making us less tolerable to alcohol's effects.